MOCA: A Transformer-based Modular Causal Inference Framework with One-way Cross-attention and Cutting Feedback: Abstract

 \section{Abstract}

-Causal effect estimation from observational data requires careful adjustment for confounding.
-Classical estimators such as inverse probability weighting and augmented inverse probability weighting are effective under favorable model specification, but may become unstable when treatment assignment and outcome mechanisms are complex, non-linear and high-dimensional.
-Machine learning and representation-learning approaches improve flexibility, yet joint training can allow outcome-related information to influence treatment-side representations, which is undesirable from a causal perspective.
-We propose \textbf{MOCA} (\textbf{M}odular \textbf{O}ne-way \textbf{C}ausal \textbf{A}ttention), a transformer-based framework that separates treatment and outcome modeling through modular design, and makes confounder adjustments with a one-way attention process.
-A cutting-feedback strategy implemented with gradient detachment further prevents outcome loss from updating the treatment module.
-This design preserves directional information flow while retaining the representation power of transformer architectures for causal inference.
-Across multiple simulated scenarios, including linear, nonlinear, heavy-tailed, hidden-confounding, and high-dimensional settings, MOCA showed competitive or improved performance relative to IPW, AIPW, X-learner, TARNet, and DragonNet.
-We further illustrate the method on Infant Health and Development Program dataset and Dehejia–Wahba dataset for real world benchmarks.
-These results suggest that modular attention with one-way information flow provides a promising and interpretable direction for causal inference with modern deep learning models.
+{Causal effect estimation from observational data requires careful adjustment for confounding.
+Classical estimators such as inverse probability weighting (IPW) and augmented inverse probability weighting (AIPW) perform well under favorable model specification but may become unstable when treatment assignment and outcome mechanisms are complex, nonlinear, or high-dimensional.
+Machine learning and representation-learning approaches provide greater flexibility; however, joint optimization can allow outcome-related information to influence treatment-side representations, potentially compromising the intended causal structure.
+We propose \textbf{MOCA} (\textbf{M}odular \textbf{O}ne-way \textbf{C}ausal \textbf{A}ttention), a transformer-based framework that separates treatment and outcome modeling through a modular architecture and performs confounder adjustment via one-way cross-attention.
+A cutting-feedback mechanism implemented through gradient detachment further prevents outcome loss from updating the treatment module.
+This design preserves the flow of directional information while retaining the representational power of transformer architectures for causal inference.
+Using a Markov-kernel formulation, MOCA learns an autonomous treatment representation and is predictively KL-optimal within its Gaussian model class.
+MOCA also recovers the true average treatment effect under correct specification and that additional two way feedback cannot further reduce the error.
+A conformal inference procedure for individual treatment effects is proposed.
+Across multiple simulated scenarios, MOCA demonstrated competitive or improved performance in average treatment effect estimation compared with IPW, AIPW, X-learner, TARNet, DragonNet, BART, Causal Forest, and Do\_PFN.
+We further evaluated the proposed method on the Infant Health and Development Program (IHDP) dataset and the Dehejia-Wahba (DW) dataset as real-world benchmarks.
+An ablation study was conducted to assess the contribution of individual architectural components and support the proposed design choices.
+Overall, the results suggest that modular attention with one-way information flow provides an effective and interpretable framework for causal inference using modern deep learning models.}